Midorilly/Formal-Methods/README.md

 The Petri Net discovered by the alpha miner algorithm during the training phase is the following one.
 ![alt text](https://github.com/Midorilly/Formal-Methods/blob/main/img/sunday.png)

-The fitness of the discovered Petri net calculated during the testing phase is as follows:
+The fitness of the discovered Petri Net calculated during the testing phase is the following:
 ```
 {'perc_fit_traces': 94.84658416680793, 'average_trace_fitness': 0.9854777645928714, 'log_fitness': 0.9823693127242097, 'percentage_of_fitting_traces': 94.84658416680793}
 ```

 ## Conclusions
-The case study aims to discover Petri nets from process data using PM4Py and then test the fitness of the discovered Petri nets on a separate test dataset.
+The case study aims to discover Petri Nets from process data using PM4Py and then test the fitness of the discovered Petri Nets on a separate test dataset.

-The results obtained are good: the fitness score shows that, for each day of the week, the discovered Petri net captures well the behaviour of the process data in the test dataset.
-The only exception is the Petri net referring to Friday, which has a low fitness percentage.
+The results obtained are promising: the fitness score shows that, for each day of the week, the discovered Petri Net adequately captures the behaviour of the process data in the test dataset.
+The only exception is the Petri Net referring to Friday, which has a low fitness percentage.
 However, in every other case, the fitness percentage is high; overall, it is between 80% and 98%.